History of immigration to the United States: Southern Colonies

 The mostly-agricultural Southern Colonies initially had very high death rates for new settlers because of malaria, yellow fever, and other diseases, as well as skirmishes with Native Americans.
-However, a steady flow of new immigrants, mostly from Central England and the London area, kept the population growth.
+However, a steady flow of immigrants, mostly from central England and the London area, kept the population growth.
 As early as 1630, initial areas of settlement had already been largely cleared of Native Americans by major outbreaks of measles, smallpox, and bubonic plague decades before European settlers began arriving in large numbers.
 The leading killer was smallpox, which arrived in the New World around 1510–1530.

 Initially, the plantations established in these colonies were mostly owned by friends (mostly minor aristocrats and gentry) of the British-appointed governors.
 A group of Gaelic-speaking Scottish Highlanders created a settlement at Cape Fear in North Carolina, which remained culturally distinct until the mid-18th century, when it was swallowed up by the dominant English-origin culture.
 Many settlers from Europe arrived as indentured servants and had their passage paid for, in return for five to seven years of work, including free room and board, clothing, and training, but without cash wages.
 After their periods of indenture expired, many of the former servants founded small farms on the frontier.

-By the early 18th century, the arrival of Africans forced to become slaves became a significant component of the immigrant population in the Southern colonies.
-In fact, between 1700 and 1740, a large majority of the net overseas migration to those colonies were Africans.
+By the early 18th century, the arrival of enslaved Africans became a significant component of the immigrant population in the Southern colonies.
+In fact, between 1700 and 1740, a large majority of the net overseas migration to the southern colonies were Africans.
 In the third quarter of the 18th century, the population of that region amounted to roughly 55% British, 38% African and 7% German.
 In 1790, 42% of the population in South Carolina and in Georgia was of African origin.
 Before 1800, the growing of tobacco, rice, and indigo in plantations in the Southern colonies had relied heavily on the labor of slaves from Africa.
 The Atlantic slave trade to mainland North America stopped during the American Revolution and was outlawed in most states by 1800 and the entire nation in the 1808 Act Prohibiting Importation of Slaves, but some slaves continued to be smuggled in illegally.